vacuumlabs/ledger-app-cardano-shelley/doc/ins_sign_cip36_registration.md

 |  P1 | `0x08` |
 |  P2 | (specific for each subcall) |

 All but the last response are empty.
-The last response contains the overall auxiliary data hash and the signature needed for the client to assemble the governance voting registration auxiliary data.
+The last response contains the overall auxiliary data hash and the signature needed for the client to assemble the CIP36 registration auxiliary data.

 ---